omenius/epub2mp3/README.md

 ```

 ## stream/socket_service.py
-Listens to /tmp/say_socket for text and streams it as speech to sound device almost instantly.
-Works with UNIX only.
+Listens ```/tmp/say_socket``` for text and streams it as speech to a sound device almost instantly.
+Note that windows does not support UNIX sockets.

-This is not a part of epub2mp3 program, but a standalone service.
-Send text to socket using ```python send_socket.py "hello"``` or preferably with something like socat or netcat.
+This is not a part of epub2mp3 program, but a seperate standalone service.
+Send text to the socket using ```python send_socket.py "hello"``` or preferably with something like socat or netcat.
 You can for example makea a shortcut that pipes your text selection to the speech service.
 Using i3 wm, you could do it like this:
 ```bash
 bindsym $mod+y exec xsel | socat -u - UNIX-CONNECT:/tmp/say_socket
 bindsym $mod+Shift+y exec echo -n "!Stop" | socat -u - UNIX-CONNECT:/tmp/say_socket